-Pupil premium strategy outcomes (2021-22)
+Pupil premium strategy outcomes (2022-23)

 Detail Data

-Number of pupils in school (7-11) 702
+Number of pupils in school (7-11) 741

-Proportion of Disadvantaged 3.3%
+Proportion of Disadvantaged 3.1%

-Pupil Premium allocation £29.270.00
+Pupil Premium allocation £33,437

-Publish Date October 2021
+Publish Date December 2022

-Review Date October 2022
+Review Date December 2023

 Statement Authorised by Headteacher

 Pupil Premium Lead Louise Walder, Deputy Head

 Governor Lead Gill Towell

-2021/22 Outcomes for disadvantaged students
+2022/23 Outcomes for disadvantaged students

-The 2022 GCSE results show that the SWBGS disadvantaged students achieved at a higher level than disadvantaged students nationally and also made more progress than disadvantaged students nationally.
+The number of disadvantaged students in 2022/23 is too small to report on, however the 2022 GCSE results show that the SWBGS disadvantaged students achieved at a higher level than disadvantaged students nationally and also made more progress than disadvantaged students nationally.
 They also made higher progress and had higher attainment than non disadvantaged students nationally.
 They also made higher progress than the non disadvantaged students at SWBGS.
 The attainment gap between disadvantaged and non disadvantaged is lower than the national attainment gap.
 This shows that the intervention and small group tutoring carried out using the Covid catch up fund was effective in increasing the attainment of the disadvantaged students as well as the other academic strategies.

-All disadvantaged year 11 students have gone onto sixth form study.
+All disadvantaged year 11 students have gone onto sixth form study for the last two years.